-1. A single person, who may be an elderly person, disabled person, near elderly person, or any other single person; or

-- 2. A group of persons residing together but is not limited to:

-- i.
-A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family),

-- ii.
-An elderly family,

-- iii.
-A near-elderly family,

-- iv.
-A disabled family,

-- v.
-A displaced family, or
+- 1. A single person: - Who may be an elderly person, disabled person, near elderly person, or any other single person; or - Is an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age. - Has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)); and - Is homeless or is at risk of becoming homeless at age 16 or older - 2.
+A group of persons residing together but is not limited to: - i.
+A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), - ii.
+An elderly family, - iii.
+A near-elderly family, - iv.
+A disabled family, - v.
+A displaced family, or - vi.

-- vi.
 The remaining member of a tenant family.